|

 Models, Crown

-Models, Putt Trains, and S-Helper
+, Putt Trains, and S-Helper Service.

-precision scaling of the equipment made by these manufacturers
+The detail and precision scaling of the equipment made by these manufacturers

 really are far superior to anything that Gilbert or Lionel ever